 Another way is to use siamese networks:

-Siamese networks (Bromley, Jane, et al. “Signature verification using a” Siamese” time delay neural network.”
+Siamese networks (Bromley, Jane, et al. “Signature verification using a” Siamese” time-delay neural network.”
 Advances in neural information processing systems.
 1994.) are networks that have two identical subnetworks, which share the same parameters and weights.

 The goal of these networks is to predict whether two images belong to the same category or not.
-In general, we learn image representations via a supervised metric-based approach with siamese neural networks, and further reuse that network’s features for few-shot learning without any retraining.
+In general, we learn image representations via a supervised metric-based approach with siamese neural networks and further reuse that network’s features for few-shot learning without any retraining.

-They have compared simple baseline model that follows the standard transfer learning procedure of network pre-training and fine-tuning with three distance metric learning-based methods (MatchingNet Vinyals et al. (2016), ProtoNet Snell et al. (2017), and RelationNet Sung et al. (2018)) and one initialization based method (MAML Finn et al. (2017)).
+They have compared a simple baseline model that follows the standard transfer learning procedure of network pre-training and fine-tuning with three distance metric learning-based methods (MatchingNet Vinyals et al. (2016), ProtoNet Snell et al. (2017), and RelationNet Sung et al. (2018)) and one initialization based method (MAML Finn et al. (2017)).
 It was shown that their baseline model achieves competitive performance with the state-of-the-art meta-learning methods on both mini-ImageNet and CUB datasets.